RackunSec/Penetration-Testing-Grimoire/Privilege Escalation/linux.md

 ```
 ls -la /etc/cron*
 ```
+## Processes and Cron JObs
+You can use the [pspy32 and pspy64](https://github.com/DominicBreuker/pspy) binaries to monitor processes as a low privilege user.
+This can give you clues as to what is running and what files are being called.

 ## Network Check
 Does the compromised system connect to an internal network or possibly other vulnerable machines?
 ```